 Released in 2006, the Accreditation Criteria are based on a learner-centered, continuous improvement model of CME.
 The Accreditation Criteria call on accredited providers to offer educational activities that address physicians’ real-world practice needs, whether their scope of practice is in clinical care, research, health care administration, or other areas of medicine.
 The Criteria state that CME programs should be designed to change either physicians’ competence, by teaching them strategies for translating new knowledge into action, or physicians’ performance (what they actually do in practice), or patient outcomes.
 Accredited providers must also evaluate their programs’ effectiveness in achieving these goals.

-The Accreditation Criteria, which incorporate the updated 2004 Standards for Commercial SupportSM: Standards to Ensure Independence in CME Activities, were created to position the CME enterprise as a strategic asset to the quality improvement and patient safety imperatives of the US health care system.
+The Accreditation Criteria, which incorporate the updated 2004 Standards for Commercial Support: Standards to Ensure Independence in CME ActivitiesSM, were created to position the CME enterprise as a strategic asset to the quality improvement and patient safety imperatives of the US health care system.
 They were designed to align with emerging continuing professional development systems such as the American Board of Medical Specialties Maintenance of Certification® (MOC) and the Federation of State Medical Boards Maintenance of Licensure (MOL) initiatives, and hospital accreditation requirements such as The Joint Commission standards.

 The Accreditation Criteria are divided into three levels.
 To achieve Provisional Accreditation, a two-year term, providers must comply with Criteria (1, 2, 3, and 7–12).
 Providers seeking full Accreditation or reaccreditation for a four-year term must comply with Criteria (1–13).
 To achieve Accreditation with Commendation, a six-year term, providers must comply with all Criteria.